Choosing a Path: What are my options?

 Some courses are open to enrollment by auditors.
 No grade is given to the auditor, nor is any record of attendance maintained by the Institute.
 Transcripts are not available for audited classes.
 Auditor status does not include library privileges or academic advising.
 Permission to audit a course is always at the discretion of the instructor.
 Whereas auditors can expect to work at the graduate level, attend all class sessions, and participate in discussion, the instructor’s first priority will always be to regular students.
 The auditor shall not expect to receive any guidance, feedback, or advising from the instructor.

-To audit a class, fill out the Auditor Registration form located here and contact our Registrar for more information.
+To audit a class, complete the auditor registration form or contact our offices for more information.

 Students who do not wish to matriculate in a degree or certificate program may apply for status as a special student and take a class for credit.